-Soil nailing is an earth retention technique using grouted tension-resisting steel or fibre glass reinforced nails and can be employed for permanent or temporary support.
+Soil nailing is an earth retention technique using grouted tension-resisting steel or fibreglass reinforced nails and can be employed for permanent or temporary support.

-For existing steep slopes, such as bluffs or existing retaining walls, the soil nails can be installed from crane-suspended working platforms.
-Soil nails can also be installed directly beneath existing structures adjacent to excavations.
-Care should be exercised when applying the system underneath an existing structure.
+For existing steep slopes like bluffs or existing retaining walls, soil nails can be installed from crane-suspended working platforms.
+Soil nails can even be installed beneath existing structures adjacent to excavations, however, care should be exercised when adding soil nails underneath an existing structure.

 We have used extensive 3D modelling in the past to avoid conflicts between soil nails and other earth retention systems.
 This is a crucial step for complex projects that involve the use of multiple techniques including anchors and soil nails, ensuring the ultimate safety of buried utilities.